Chemeketa's truck driving certificate will provide the knowledge and skills needed to earn your Commercial Driver License (CDL) in four weeks.

 In order to be eligible for the program, you must-

-- Have a valid Oregon driver license with at least one year driving experience
+- Have a valid driver's license with a minimum of one year of driving experience

 - Be at least 18 years old to drive in-state, and 21 years old to drive across state lines

 - Certain felony convictions can limit employment.
 Hazmat hauling has stricter rules; if you plan to haul Hazmat materials, inquire with employer/DMV prior to pursuing program